alwynm/alwynm.github.io/_posts/2021-12-03-skilled-worker-p4-cos.md

 ---
 layout: post
-title: UK Skilled Worker Tier-2 visa Part 4
+title: UK Skilled Worker visa Part 4 CoS
 categories: VISA
 ready : true
 ---

-[Previous blog](skilled-worker-p3-3-atas) we talked about Proposed research section in your ATAS application.
-This blog talks about the Certificates of sponsorship (CoS) from your employer and required documents for the same.
+[Previous blog](skilled-worker-p3-3-atas) we talked about ATAS certificate.
+This blog talks about the Certificates of Sponsorship (CoS) from your employer and required documents for the same.

 ### Certificates of sponsorship